-The Hakawati Project: Armenia
+The Hakawati Project: The Syrian Crisis

 WHO HOLDS THE STORY, HOLDS THE POWER.

-The Syrian War has impacted the lives of millions of people: Syrians, Lebanese, Jordanians, Turks, Iraqis, Armenians and the Europeans who have opened their doors to refugees.
+The Syrian War has impacted the lives of millions of people: Syrians, Lebanese, Jordanians, Turks, Kurds, Iraqis, Armenians and the Europeans who have opened their doors to refugees.
 The media around the crisis rests largely in the hands of those who view it from the outside.
 As a result the narratives are theirs.
 We hear the word “refugee” constantly and perhaps forget that we are talking about human beings who have lost homes, dreams, lives, dignity.
 Human beings who have been lost and confused amidst the stories their lives have become and have much to say and express in creative ways.
 Human beings who stayed in their country and live today under ferocious economic sanctions, crumbling buildings and futures.

 At this very moment Armenia has become a beacon of democracy for the world.
 In the spring of 2018 a corrupt government, tied to and deeply influenced by Russia, was overthrown by a peaceful, non-violent Velvet Revolution.
 This is why we believe that the country makes it possible to inspire and create the platform for other nations like the Syrians who must now deal with their own calamity and overcome the impacts of war and injustice.
 Armenia has turned poison into medicine, darkness into light.